Catalan State (1934)

+The Catalan State (Estat Català, [əsˈtat kətəˈla]) was a short-lived state that existed in Catalonia from 6 to 7 October 1934 during the Events of 6 October.
+The Catalan State was proclaimed by Lluís Companys, the left-wing President of the Generalitat of Catalonia, as a state "within the Spanish Federal Republic" in response to members of the right-wing CEDA party being included in the government of Second Spanish Republic.
+The Catalan State was immediately suppressed by the Spanish Army led by General Domènec Batet and Companys surrendered the next day.

 Background

-On 6 October 1934 the President of the Generalitat of Catalonia, Lluís Companys (ERC), proclaimed the Catalan State within the Spanish Federal Republic.
-The event was part of a semi-insurrectional program of the left against the new Spanish right-wing republican government led by Alejandro Lerroux, which incorporated as ministers some members of the right-wing CEDA, Spanish political party that at the time was considered close to fascism and, therefore, they feared that it was the first step of this party to take power as Hitler and Mussolini had in Germany and Italy.
+The Catalan State was part of the Revolution of 1934, a semi-insurrectional program of the Spanish left-wing against the new Spanish Republican government led by Alejandro Lerroux, which incorporated three ministers of CEDA, a right-wing political party that had won the 1933 general election.
+At the time, the Spanish left were anxious as Adolf Hitler had been appointed Chancellor of Germany a month earlier, and CEDA was considered close to fascism, therefore, they feared that it was the first step of the party to take power in Spain.

 Proclamation

-In the afternoon of October 6, Lluís Companys appeared on the balcony of the Generalitat accompanied by his advisers and proclaimed the Catalan Republic.
+In the afternoon of 6 October 1934, Lluís Companys as the President of the Generalitat of Catalonia proclaimed the creation of a Catalan State within the "Spanish Federal Republic".
+Companys appeared on the balcony of the Palau de la Generalitat de Catalunya accompanied by his advisers and proclaimed the Catalan State.

 In this solemn hour, in the name of the people and the Parliament, the Government over which I preside assumes all the faculties of power in Catalonia, proclaims the Catalan State of the Spanish Federal Republic, and in establishing and fortifying relations with the leaders of the general protest against Fascism, invites them to establish in Catalonia the provisional Government of the Republic, which will find in our Catalan people the most generous impulse of fraternity in the common desire to erect a free and magnificent federal republic.

-The attempt was quickly aborted by the Spanish government.
-General Domènec Batet, chief of the IV Organic Division in Catalonia, crushed the uprising.
-Companys was arrested and imprisoned; the autonomous government suspended, and virtually all its members jailed.
-After the Popular Front victory in the February 1936 Spanish general election, his government was pardoned and reinstated in their functions.
+The attempt was quickly aborted by the Spanish government: General Domènec Batet, chief of the IV Organic Division of the Spanish Army stationed in Catalonia, crushed the uprising.
+Companys had telephoned Batet asking for his support before the proclamation, but he remained loyal to the Spanish government and gained some time demanding a written request.
+While Companys wrote the request, Batet prepared the local Army, Civil Guard, and Assault Guards to respond to the imminent proclamation.
+The Catalan State collapsed as Batet's men quickly gained control of the Palau de la Generalitat de Catalunya, cutting off Companys and his government from the Mossos d'Esquadra and militiamen under their control before they could receive orders.

-Consequences